VicDario/petva-backend/README.md

 - `[GET] /api/user/info`  Get user info.
 > User must be logged.

+- `[PUT] /api/user/info`  Modify user info.
+> User must be logged.
+    JSON body must have this data:
+        {
+            "email": "some email",
+            "name":"some name",
+            "lastname":"some lastname",
+            "phone": "some phone",
+            "picture": "some picture", -> Optional -> if not provided, the picture will not be modified -> send null "password": "some password" -> Optional -> if not provided, the password will not be modified -> send null }

+        return: 202 if info was modified.
 ### User Pets
 - `[GET] /api/user/pets` Get pets of a user.
 > User must be logged.